Study-related stays abroad

 Registration - Procedure

-3. selection procedure will take place in the last week of January/first week of February
+3. Selection procedure will take place in the first weeks of January.

 In view of the limited number of places available and the desire of students to attend universities where only English is required as proof of language ability, a nomination to the university of their choice cannot be guaranteed.
 Selection is made - if possible - according to interest, but also by means of proof of performance and/or by drawing lots.

-4. after the selection procedure, applicants will be informed by email for which university they have been selected.
-Applicants will also be informed if the application was not successful.
+4. After the selection procedure, applicants will be informed by email for which university they have been selected.
+The applicants will also receive a link to Mobility Online.
+There, the online registration has to be carried out.
+Please note: Only a registration for the university that you have been selected for is allowed.

-7. students who wish to have compulsory modules in the Bachelor, parts of the specialisation subject or an extended basis in the Master must obtain approval from the subject representative in advance.
+7. Students who wish to have compulsory modules in the Bachelor, parts of the specialization subject or an extended basis in the Master must obtain approval from the subject representative in advance.
 The following form must be used for this: Examination plan agreement for the recognition of academic achievements.
 The Examination Plan Agreement must be submitted together with the Learning Agreement.

-8. for the recognition of the technical supplementary subject it is advisable to send a short summary of the contents to Mrs. Benoit so that it can be checked whether the subject is "technical" enough and recognition is possible.
+8. For the recognition of the technical supplementary subject it is advisable to send a short summary of the contents to Mrs. Gärtner so that it can be checked whether the subject is "technical" enough and recognition is possible.
 Please pay attention to the level of the technical supplementary subject.
 For students in the Master's programme, the Technical Supplement must also have Master's level.

-Internal application deadline (Ms Benoit) for applications: 22.01.
+Internal application deadline (Mrs Gärtner) for applications: 23.12.

 Remaining places can also be awarded at a later date, but in this case there is no guarantee of a scholarship.